Kazusa-Nakano Station

 Kazusa-Nakano Station (上総中野駅, Kazusa-Nakano-eki) is a railway station in Ōtaki, Chiba, Japan, jointly operated by the Isumi Railway Company and Kominato Railway Company.

 Lines

 Kazusa-Nakano Station is served by the Isumi Line and Kominato Line.
 It is located 26.8 km from the eastern terminus of the Izumi Line at Ōhara Station, and 39.1 km from the western terminus of the Kominato Line at Goi Station.

 Station layout

-Kazusa-Nakano Station has two side platforms, each serving bidirectional traffic, one for the Isumi Line, and the other for the Kominato Line.
+Kazusa-Nakano Station has two side platforms, each serving bidirectional traffic; one platform is for the Isumi Line, and the other for the Kominato Line.
 The station is unstaffed.